krnwonseungee/p2-guide/week-2/learning-objectives/javascript-the-language.md

    javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference)
    frequently
 1. I always use `===` for equality tests
+1. I understand that every function creates a new scope for variable names

 ## :+1: :+1:
 1. I group related functions into objects to avoid namespace collisions